Pacific Robert Noyce ELSTEM Scholarship Program

-The National Science Foundation and Pacific University provide an academically inspiring, financially manageable, and seamlessly supported pathway into a K-12 STEM teaching career.
-Through the Pacific Robert Noyce Scholarship Program, highly qualified and motivated science and math professionals are awarded $15K scholarships to defer the cost of completing Pacific’s nationally recognized Master of Arts in Teaching (MAT) degree and earning an initial teaching endorsement in physics, chemistry, biology, or advanced mathematics.
+The National Science Foundation, U.S. Department of Education, and Pacific University provide an academically inspiring, financially manageable, and seamlessly supported pathway into a K-12 STEM teaching career.
+Through the Pacific Robert Noyce ELSTEM Scholarship Program, highly qualified and motivated science and math professionals are awarded $5-$15K scholarships to defer the cost of completing Pacific’s nationally recognized Master of Arts in Teaching (MAT) degree and earning an initial teaching endorsement in physics, chemistry, biology, or advanced mathematics, along with a specialty endorsement in teaching English to Speakers of Other Languages (ESOL).
 Pacific Noyce Scholars are intensively trained for successful careers in high-needs school districts in Oregon and beyond.

 Pacific Robert Noyce Scholarships are available to exemplary science and math teaching candidates whose background, skills, and future career goals demonstrate the ability to meet the challenges of teaching science and math in high needs classrooms and schools.

 - be academically qualified to earn an Oregon secondary subject area endorsement in Advanced Mathematics, Physics, Chemistry, or Biology;

 - have a 3.0 or higher cumulative grade point average;